Kevinzh0C/Fechatter/fechatter_core/rfcs/TESTING.md

 1. All pure functions work correctly
 2. Repository implementations satisfy their contracts
 3. Server components integrate properly with the database
+4. Middleware behaves correctly in various scenarios